 For students engaged in research that requires travel, the department is pleased to announce the establishment of the Regina Memorial Endowment.
 This fund will support a research trip for one or more History majors, with preference to those enrolled in the History Major Seminar (HMS), to visit archives, museums, university libraries or other places to consult historical materials relevant to their research project.
 Recipients may also use the funds to support travel to present a paper at an appropriate academic conference.

-The Department of History and Geography is pleased and honored by the announcement of the LCpl Benjamin Whetstone Schmidt Endowed Professorship in History at TCU.
+The Department of History is pleased and honored by the announcement of the LCpl Benjamin Whetstone Schmidt Endowed Professorship in History at TCU.
 The endowment, established by Teresa and Dr. David Schmidt, honors their son, a Marine sniper, who was killed in the line of duty in Afghanistan on Oct.
 6, 2011.
 Read more about the Schmidts' gift here, or click on the image above.

 Mark your calendars for the Spring 2017 History Lecture Series!
 Phi Alpha Theta has organized a regular series of talks by TCU history professors and graduate students, Wednesday mornings from 10-10:50 am.
 All are welcome!
 Click here for the full schedule.

 Congratulations to Dr. Max Krochmal, whose bookBlue Texas was awarded the Frederick Jackson Turner Prize at the Organization of American Historians conference in April!